On the Mathematical Theory of Ensemble (Linear-Gaussian) Kalman-Bucy Filtering: Strong Results in One-Dimensional Illustrative Examples

-The benefit and real interest in the scalar case is the ability to explicate the convergence rates, e.g. as in (\ref{ref-E-1-scalar}) and as shown subsequently for the contraction properties of the {\tt EnKF} sample means and variances.

 Note that we may expand the stochastic flow of the sample variance as in (\ref{intro-main-Taylor}).
-Exploring this idea further in the scalar case, we may write the first and second-order fluctuations as,
+Exploring this idea further in the scalar case for illustrative purposes, we may write the first and second-order fluctuations as,

 where in the second line we emphasise the superscript $\cdot^{(2)}$ is an order index (not a power) and where,

 and the derivatives $\partial^k \phi_{t}$ of any order are explicitly given in \cite{2017arXiv171110065B}.
 In this case, $\partial \phi_{t}(Q) = \calE_t^2(Q)$ (where the superscript here is now a power).
 We then have,